 In August 2014, the FASB issued ASU No. 2014-15, "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern."
 This ASU establishes specific guidance to an organization's management on their responsibility to evaluate whether there is substantial doubt about the organization's ability to continue as a going concern.
 The provisions of this ASU are effective for interim and annual periods ending after December 15, 2016.
-The Company is evaluating the potential impact of the adoption of this standard on its consolidated financial statements.
+The Company adopted ASU No. 2014-15 for the financial statements for the fiscal year ended December 31, 2016.
+The effect of the adoption of this standard is to evaluate the entity's ability to continue as a going concern for a period of twelve months after the date of the issuance of the financial statements as opposed to the previous requirement for an evaluation to be performed for twelve months after the balance sheet date.

-In April, 2015, FASB issued ASU No 2015-03, Simplifying the Presentation of Debt Issuance Costs, which outlines a simplified approach to present debt issuance costs and debt discount and premium by requiring debt issuance costs to be presented as deduction from the corresponding liability.
+In April, 2015, FASB issued ASU No 2015-03, "Simplifying the Presentation of Debt Issuance Costs", which outlines a simplified approach to present debt issuance costs and debt discount and premium by requiring debt issuance costs to be presented as deduction from the corresponding liability.
 This standard is effective for public entities with reporting periods beginning after December 15, 2015 and should be applied on a retrospective basis.
-Early adoption is permitted for financial statements that have not been previously issued.
-The Company's adoption of this standard will result in the "Deferred charges, net" of \$700,606 as of December 31, 2015 to be presented against the related debt liability.
+Early adoption was permitted for financial statements that have not been previously issued.
+The Company adopted this standard as of January 1, 2016 on retrospective basis resulting in "Deferred charges, net" of \$282,572 as of December 31, 2015 and \$440,273 as of December 31, 2016 to be presented against the related debt liability.

-In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory to simplify the measurement of inventory using first-in, first out (FIFO) or average cost method.
+In July 2015, the FASB issued ASU 2015-11, "Simplifying the Measurement of Inventory" to simplify the measurement of inventory using first-in, first out (FIFO) or average cost method.
 According to this ASU an entity should measure inventory at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices less reasonably predictable costs of completion, disposal and transportation.
 This update is effective for public entities with reporting periods beginning after December 15, 2016.
 Early adoption is permitted.
 Management believes that the implementation of this update will not have any material impact on its financial statements and has not elected the early adoption.

 In February 2016, the FASB issued ASU 2016-02, Leases.
 The standard amends the existing accounting standards for lease accounting and adds additional disclosures about leasing arrangements.
 The ASU requires lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by most leases, while lessor accounting remains largely unchanged.
 The new leases standard requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
 This update is effective for public entities with reporting periods beginning after December 15, 2018.
 Early adoption is permitted for all entities.
-The Company has not yet evaluated the impact, if any, of the adoption of this new standard.
+The Company is currently evaluating the impact, if any, of the adoption of this new standard.